miketang84/lglib/doc/intro.md

 	tt["singled"] = nil		-- delete operation
 	tt["double"]  			-- read operation

-For better performance, the key of key-value pair should be choosen as lua string.
+To achieve better performance, the key of key-value pair should be choosen as lua string.
 If key in key-value pair is string, the pair is guaranteed to be stored inside hash table internally.
 For Dict-specific methods,

 	Dict:keys()    -- return all the keys of Dict instance **without** keeping any order because of feature of hash table.
 	Dict:values()  -- return all the values of Dict instance, still without keeping any order